Looking to improve your 5k running speed? In this article we’ll take a look at what it takes to run a fast 5k.

 3. 10k pace intervals

 Including 10k pace intervals, is a great way to lift your lactate threshold.
-They’re also more specific to 5k training than threshold or tempo training, as these are only one race distance below 5k pace.
+They’re also more specific than threshold or tempo training, as they’re only one race distance below 5k.

 A word of caution…the intensity is higher than threshold, or tempo running.
 For this reason, you’ll need to carefully factor these into your training.